Long-Range Bell States from Local Measurements and Many-Body Teleportation without Time-Reversal

-We first briefly describe the Hayden-Preskill protocol and the decoder~\cite{yoshida2017efficient}.
-Consider a system of $N$ qubits $q_1,\ldots, q_N$ maximally entangled with another $N$ qubits $q_{\tilde{1}}, \ldots, q_{\tilde{N}}$.
-Bob has full control of $q_{\tilde{1}}, \ldots, q_{\tilde{N}}$ plus an $\mathcal{O} (1)$ number of qubits in the system, denoted by $q_E$.
-On the other hand, Alice strictly has one qubit, say $q_1$, in the system that does not belong to Bob, where Alice prepares an initial state $\ket{A}$ by projective measurement and single-qubit rotation and breaks the entanglement between $q_1$ and $q_{\overline 1}$.
-From Alice's point of view, the entire system is initially in a fully mixed state and her prepared state on $q_1$ will be lost due to thermalization and become unrecoverable.
-However, it turns out that Bob can recover Alice's state through operations only on his qubits.
-In Ref.~\cite{yoshida2017efficient}, two decoding schemes are presented, a stochastic one based on measurement and post-selection, and a deterministic one based on Grover's search.
-In this work, we focus on the stochastic scheme which we now outline.
-Bob takes a new qubit $q_b$ and entangles it with $q_{\tilde 1}$ as an EPR pair, he then engineers a $u^*$ and acts it on $q_{\overline 1},\ldots, q_{\overline N}$.
-Finally he performs Bell measurements on $q_E$ and the partners $q_{\overline{E}}$ and then post-selects the results to be EPR states.
-Graphically, the protocol is depicted by \bea
+First, we briefly describe the Hayden-Preskill protocol and the measurement based decoder~\cite{yoshida2017efficient}.
+Consider a system of $N$ qubits $q_1,\ldots, q_N$ maximally entangled with another $N$ qubits $q_{\tilde{1}}, \ldots, q_{\tilde{N}}$ by forming $N$ EPR pairs between $q_i$ and $q_{\bar i}$.
+Bob has control of $q_{\tilde{1}}, \ldots, q_{\tilde{N}}$ plus an $\mathcal{O}(1)$ number of qubits in the system, denoted by $q_{\{E\}}$.
+Alice prepares an initial state $\ket{A}$ at $q_1$ believing that the information is safe after evolution by the unitary operator $u$ because the system is initialized in a fully mixed state, and $\ket{A}$ on $q_1$ will soon be lost due to thermalization, and become unrecoverable.
+However, it turns out that Alice's state is recoverable through operations on only Bob's qubits.
+Bob takes a new qubit $q_b$ and entangles it with $q_{\tilde 1}$ as an EPR pair, he then engineers a $u^*$ to act on $q_{\overline 1},\ldots, q_{\overline N}$.
+He then performs $E$ Bell measurements on $q_{\{E\}}$ and their partners $q_{\{\overline{E}\}}$ and then post-selects the results to be an EPR state.
+Graphically, the protocol is depicted by,